 In England, there is a requirement that all A Level courses are linear.
-This means that, where AS examinations are available, results do not contribute to the overall result at A2 level.
+This means that, where AS examinations are available, results do not contribute to the overall result at A2 Level.
 Therefore, pupils taking a subject offered through an English examination board will be considered as committing to a two year full A Level course.
 If you are considering choosing one of these subjects you should speak to the relevant Head of Department to find out how this will impact the individual subject as this will vary according to examination board.

-The subjects currently using English examination boards are Psychology (AQA), PE (WJEC) and Theatre Studies (Edexcel).
+The subjects currently using English examination boards are Psychology, Sociology (AQA), Theatre Studies (Edexcel) and PE (WJEC).

-You must study a minimum of 3 AS subjects but may study up to four subjects in Year 13.
-At the end of the year you will take modular examinations in all or some of them, potentially gaining an AS level qualification in all or some.
+You must study a minimum of 3 AS subjects but may study up to 4 subjects in Year 13 (only 3 subjects will be studied if a chosen course is a collaborative course through SERC).
+At the end of the year you will take modular examinations in all or some of them, potentially gaining an AS Level qualification in all or some.
 To enable a much wider choice of university courses it is strongly recommended that three of these subjects will be continued into Year 14, taking further examination to A2 level.
-The final 'A' level grades (A to E for pass standard, with U (unclassified) for fail) will be based on the sum of AS (40%) and A2 (60%) module marks in each subject studied through CCEA.
+The final A Level grades (A to E for pass standard, with U (unclassified) for fail) will be based on the sum of AS (40%) and A2 (60%) module marks in each subject studied through CCEA.
 English examinations boards will award a grade based on the final examinations at the end of two years study.